It’s the end of another year, which means it’s time to reflect as well as gear up for the New Year ahead.

 We all know the asphalt industry has a long history of innovating and enhancing the sustainability of asphalt pavements, which helps improve worker safety, protect the environment, and save taxpayers’ money.
 Both pavement preservation and sustainable product usage will continue to grow in 2014.

 Funding road and highway projects will be one of the great challenges in 2014, but overall it seems it may be another slow and steady year for asphalt contractors.
-Check out the full report on page 68 and let me know where you think 2014 is headed by emailing me at Lisa.Cleaver@cygnus.com
+Check out the full report on page ??? and let me know what you think 2014 holds by emailing me at Lisa.Cleaver@cygnus.com

 Here’s wishing you a merry holiday season and prosperous 2014!